-Another tool Main Street ROI and other blog sites use to provide value to readers in exchange for personal information is a chat tool.
+Another tool blog sites use to provide value to readers in exchange for personal information is a chat tool.

 In order to use the tool, the reader must enter personal information.
 In this case, the required information is an email address.
 However, the reader also may enter information into a text box, which likely could include personal information, such as other contact information, their website URL or even payment information.

 Another popular blog engagement tool is a social sharing tool.
 When a reader clicks to share a blog post, the blog receives additional personal information about the reader through integration with the chosen social platform.